X

 2. Soak corms before planting

 Ranunculus are grown from claw-like ‘corms’ — a swollen underground plant stem that stores the nutrients for the plant until needed.
 Look for large corms, which have more stored energy and will grow larger with more blooms.
-I love the ranunculus corms from Renee’s Garden.
+I love the ranunculus corms from Easy to Grow Bulbs.
+If you receive the ranunculus bulbs before planting time, keep them somewhere cool and dry.
+I store mine in a hall closet.
+You can learn more about ordering bulbs for fall planting in this guide.

-Soak the corms in tepid water for 3 to 4 hours (not longer).
-The corms will absorb the moisture and often double in size.
+Soak the dry corms in tepid or room temperature water for 3 to 4 hours (not longer).
+Soaking the corms will often make them double in size.
+Don’t soak the ranunculus corms until you are ready to plant.

 3. Plant ranunculus correctly

 Ranunculus grows best in rich, healthy, well-draining soil with plenty of sunlight.
+Choose an area with full sun if possible.
 Add several inches of compost and a balanced organic fertilizer to the soil before planting.
+If planting in containers, use potting soil that is light and well-draining.

-Plant corms 2-3 inches deep and about 6 inches apart.
-Place ranunculus corms in the ground with the claws facing down.
+How to plant ranunculus bulbs: Plant 2-3 inches deep and about 6 inches apart.
+Plant the corms in the ground with the claws facing down.
 Fill the hole back in with soil and water well.

-• If you live in a wet climate, you may not need to water again until sprouts appear.
+• If you live in a wet climate, after planting ranunculus bulbs, you may not need to water again until sprouts appear.
 Too much moisture in the soil may cause the corms to rot.

 • In dry climates like the low desert, keep soil evenly moist but do not overwater to prevent the corms from rotting.